 The IMPREX WP 8 group

-To participate in the survey please contact Andrea Castelletti firstname.lastname@example.org
+For more information about the past survey please contact Andrea Castelletti firstname.lastname@example.org